Mastering TipKit: Basics

 })

-TipKit also provides a synchronous version of the event generation method (sendDonation) that includes callback functions.
+TipKit also provides a synchronous version of the event generation method with a callback function (sendDonation).

 Swift